Last Updated on September 14, 2021

 - The social networks you use (fb, linkedin, twitter, etc.)

 - The devices that you own (smartphone, tablet, etc.)

 - The web browser and Operating system that you use

 - So on and so forth

-This will help them classify you into their database, so that whenever you match the criteria required by a client, you can be contacted.
+This will help them classify you into their database so that whenever you match the criteria required by a client, you can be contacted.
 It is not mandatory to fill in all the profile information, but the more complete your profile is the better.

 Similar to usertesting.com, the tests on userlytics are available on a first-come first-serve basis (if you match their criteria).
-They have a dashboard page which will show you available tests invitations (if any), and they will also email you whenever a new test is available for you.
+They have a dashboard page that will show you available tests invitations (if any), and they will also email you whenever a new test is available for you.
 You need to quickly respond to that email and participate in the test before it expires or fills up.

-Also, their will likely be a screener before you can participate in a test.
+Also, there will likely be a screener before you can participate in a test.
 It means that you will be asked several questions before starting the test, that will determine if you are a correct fit for the test.
 A lot of people are disqualified for the test in the screener itself.

 Userlytics will pay you via Paypal upon successful completion and approval of a test.
 Once your test results have been approved, depending upon the user test project you can be paid $5, $10, $15, $20, or other amounts, some of their projects pay as much as $90, all for simply expressing your opinions while navigating the web.